oneyanshi/csc521/python-quirk/README.md

 ### TODO
 - [ ] literally everything

 The interpreter takes in the parser's output, the tree, and then executes the code.
 This is where the code `print 4` would actually be executed after being ran through the lexer and the parser.
 The output of the interpreter should be the code's output.
+The interpreter accomplishes this by establishing the scope of the program and binding variables, functions, etc. to its appropriate assignment.

 ## Resources
 [PEP8 Checker](http://pep8online.com/)